Hallie-Johnson/theb-man/README.md

 - **Length**: 1hr+

 ### 🎮 Key Points
-- **THE B-WRANG**: 3 levels, 2D platformer, defeat various waves of Joker Juul's plagiarized student projects.
+- **THE B-WRANG**: 3 levels, 2D platformer, defeat various waves of Jester's plagiarized student projects.
-- **THE B-MOBILE**: 3 levels, avoid obstacles by navigating through 3 different lanes on the road to catch up to Abtwoman.
+- **THE B-MOBILE**: 3 levels, avoid obstacles by navigating through 3 different lanes on the road to catch up to Meowwoman.
-- **THE B-WING**: 3 levels, fly around the Queen city and destroy all of Captain Frostikyan's robots.
+- **THE B-WING**: 3 levels, fly around the Queen city and destroy all of Mr. Frozen's robots.
 - **Boss Battles**: 4 levels, master the game by completing challenging levels of each level type (THE B-WRANG, THE B-MOBILE, THE B-WING).
 - **Save File Functionality**: Auto-saving feature implemented to allow players to exit the game and come back later.
-- **Decrypter/Upgrades**: Collect up to 27 Caillois clues throughout the levels.
-Access the Decrypter and answer the clue questions correctly to earn an upgrade point.
-Use upgrade points to upgrade the Bahaman's academic weapons.
+- **Upgrades**: Collect up to 27 B-XP pickups throughout the levels.
+Use collected B-XP to upgrade the B-Man's academic weapons.
 - **Customizable Decrypter Questions**: Questions are pulled from a JSON file, allowing users to add up to 27 custom questions.
 Questions are located in the *datafiles* folder of the project.
 - **Index**: Refer to the index to learn more about the 20 characters, items, and academic weapons in the game.
 - **Tutorials**: Complete interactive tutorials for the THE B-WRANG, THE B-MOBILE, THE B-WING, and Decrypter to learn the game.
-- **Cutscenes**: Enter the world of Bahaman with pre-generated cutscenes.
+- **Cutscenes**: Enter the world of the B-Man with pre-generated cutscenes.
 - **Debug Console**: Activate cheat codes with simple commands.

 ---